rv3r/Scarpet-scripts/README.md

-    l('tags',                                         //second map value is for the associated tags m(                                              //this is just an example map l('dimension','the_end'),                     //for example, you might want to store the dimension that the block is in l('player','gnembon'),                        //or you might want to link the block to a player l('block','armor_stand')                      //probably unnecessary, but you could store the block name l('armor',l('golden_helmet', 'golden_boots')) //or you might want to store a list of things in one tag l('foo','bar')                                //or you might create some app-specific tag with your own key and value
+    l('tags',                                         //second map value is for the associated tags m(                                              //this is just an example map l('dimension','the_end'),                     //for example, you might want to store the dimension that the block is in l('player','AnonymousRover'),                 //or you might want to link the block to a player l('block','armor_stand')                      //probably unnecessary, but you could store the block name l('armor',l('golden_helmet', 'golden_boots')) //or you might want to store a list of things in one tag l('foo','bar')                                //or you might create some app-specific tag with your own key and value